Stock events for Archer-Daniels-Midland Co. (ADM)

 Ownership

-Archer-Daniels-Midland Co. is a widely held public company with a significant portion of its stock owned by institutional investors.
-Approximately 80.45% of the company's stock is owned by institutional investors, 0.72% by insiders, and 18.83% by public companies and individual investors.
-Major institutional owners include Vanguard Group Inc., State Farm Mutual Automobile Insurance Co., and BlackRock, Inc. Mollie H. Carter is a significant individual shareholder, owning 11.42 million shares, representing 2.37% of the company.
+Archer-Daniels-Midland Co. is primarily owned by institutional investors, holding between 82.52% to 86.52% of the company's shares as of April 2026.
+Major institutional owners include Vanguard Group Inc., State Farm Mutual Automobile Insurance Co., BlackRock, Inc., State Street Corp, and Wellington Management Group Llp.
+Mollie H. Carter is a significant individual shareholder, owning 2.37% of the company.

 Ask Our Expert AI Analyst